Dr. Zinaida Vasilyeva

 Zinaida Vasilyeva holds a PhD in Anthropology from the University of Neuchâtel, Switzerland.
 Her doctoral dissertation entitled “From Skills to Selves: Recycling ‘Soviet DIY’ in Post-Soviet Russia” explores how meanings and values attributed to manual knowledge and skills and do-it-yourself practices in the late Soviet society shifted and changed after the dissolution of the Soviet political and economic order.

 Her main fields of expertise are Anthropology of Science & Technology, Material Studies, Infrastructures of Knowledge, and Imaginations of Modernity.
 She is particularly interested in the communitarian discourses of different technical and scientific communities and logics of justice promoted through competing infrastructures of knowledge/power.
-Currently she works as a post-doc at the MCTS, TUM, with Prof. Dr. Sebastian Pfotenhauer (chair “Innovation, Society and Public Policy”) and focuses on the European space politics and technologies.
+Currently she works as a post-doc at the STS Department, TUM, with Prof. Dr. Sebastian Pfotenhauer (chair “Innovation, Society and Public Policy”) and focuses on the European space politics and technologies.
 The ongoing project: Metaforis: making Europe through and for its research infrastructures.

 - Anthropology of science and technologies